17 Beautiful Traditional Korean Outfit Ideas

 Every piece of the Korean culture is embedded with a rich history and a story behind it.
 Different pieces of Korean clothing represent the status of the wearer or his rank.
 Even the colors of specific pieces are for special occasions or people.
 For example, a commoner is not allowed to wear any color except green when wearing a wonsam.

-All you need to Know About Traditional Korean Outfits
+All you need to Know About Traditional Traditional Dressess

 ↓ 17 – Hanbok